THEBESTol0ch/Computer-Core-APOLLO-Research-Facility-WIP/README.md

 «APOLLO» Corporation - is a large corporation that conducts research in the field of innovations of various kinds.
 You can witness amazing developments and maybe something else...
-This is the largest research facility of the «APOLLO» Corporation.
+[Computer Core «APOLLO» - Research Facility] - is the largest research facility of the «APOLLO» Corporation.